jindai1783/Command-line/README.md

 # Command-line

-Play around with command line.
+This repository is a note of practising using command line.